xiahaolong/PhaGCN3/README.md

 > [!TIP]
 >
-> Similar to Gephi, when the number of nodes is large, this step may require significant computation for network topology or drawing time.
-Based on tests, drawing a network with 60,000 nodes takes about 2.5 hours.
-Therefore, we set this step as an optional run.
+> The draw_network.py has been updated.
+It uses the 16,000 sequences from ictv's vmr_msl39 as test sequences to generate the PhaGCN3 network graph.
+It only takes ten minutes to produce the graph, and the clustering effect is better than that of Gephi.
+In practice, it can successfully draw a network graph for 280,000 test sequences with an edge file size of 20 GB, which takes approximately 10 hours.